codurance/site/_posts/2015-05-09-does-tdd-lead-to-good-design.md

 ### Conclusion

+Over the years I’ve seen many applications that have been test-driven and were still a pain to work with.
+OK, I admit that they were significantly better than the majority of the legacy applications which had no tests that I had to maintain before that.

 Any developer can make a mess regardless if they are writing tests or not.
 Developers can also test drive crap regardless of which TDD style they are using.

 TDD is **not** a design tool.
 It’s a software development _workflow_ that has prompts for code improvement in its lifecycle.
 In these prompts (writing tests and refactoring), developers need to know some design guidelines (4 Rules of Simple Design, Domain Driven Design, SOLID, Patterns, Law of Demeter, Tell, Don’t Ask, POLA/S, Design by Contract, Feature Envy, cohesion, coupling, Balanced Abstraction Principle, etc) in order to make their code better.
 Just saying _refactoring_ isn’t enough to call TDD a design tool.